Ragdata/GitHub-Labels-Manager/README.md

 ﻿# About

+> This is a fork of the repository at [Paraphory/GitHub-Labels-Manager](https://github.com/Paraphory/GitHub-Labels-Manager) which is slowly but surely being corrupted with stuff that I want it to do.
+If you're interested in using this repo, I'd suggest you fork a copy of the original (above).
+>
+> -- Rags

 Labels Manager is a tool to manage GitHub labels.
 It can be used to create, update, delete, and sync labels across multiple repositories.

 # Use